Statement of Purpose

 9461 N. 2nd Street - Roscoe

-Join us for a new teaching series The Journey To Jerusalem.
+Join us for a new teaching series God's Executive Orders: His Ten Commandments.

 Pray for pastors and church leaders to stand strong on the Word of God, sound doctrine, and teach their flocks why they should vote and to vote for leaders who best represent a biblical worldview.
 Pray for a return to law and order.
 Pray for honest judges and witnesses that do not lie in our court systems.
 Pray for free and fair elections in 2024.
 Pray for those J6ers still in prison without a fair trial.
 Pray for protection from those who wish to attack us within our borders.